J. T. Thomas (linebacker): New York Giants

+NFL career statistics

 Personal life

 Thomas has a brother named Jared who has autism.
 Thomas is a member of Omega Psi Phi fraternity and was initiated through the Nu Zeta chapter at WVU.
 Thomas attended Blanche Ely High School, where he was teammates with Patrick Peterson.

 He gained some national media attention for taking a disabled eighth grade girl in Morgantown, West Virginia to her 8th grade dance on Friday, May 20, 2011.
 He received more national attention after he gave a 14-year-old boy with epilepsy tickets to Super Bowl XLVI, with Thomas also attending the game.